mschmidty/schmidty_notes/content/blog/general/2024-in-review.md

 ## Work

 Last year, work was aweful.
 I started a new job and that job was pretty terrible.
 I'm in a much better place with work now and am looking forward to this year.
-I don't think I am going to stay at my current joby long, but knowing that is good.
+I don't think I am going to stay at my current job long, but knowing that is good.

 One of the things that helped me get to a better place with work was a detail with a Planning Service Group.
 It was the first job I've had where I worked as a programmer daily.
 I loved it.
 And I think that moving forward I am going to try and move into a programming role somewhere.